budget-munchies/budget-munchies.github.io/index.md

 * [Developer Guide](#developer-guide)
 * [Team](#team)

-# Budget Munchies
-Welcome to the Budget Munchies home page!

 # Overview
 This project offers a solution for college students on the hunt for recipes that are cheap, easy to make, and have limited ingredients.